 But what’s “ginger bug”, you ask?
-It’s a beneficial culture, to use in making healthy fermented sodas.
+It’s a beneficial culture, for making healthy fermented sodas.
 Add some to the second ferment of kombucha or kefir, for a natural “gingerale”.
 So tasty, and good for digestion too.

 One caveat: Only use organic ginger!
 I’ve tried using non-organic on two different occasions, and it ruined my bug every time.
 It may be hard to locate organic ginger, but it’s worth the hunt.
 I guess that’s why I like to buy a big bunch of it when I do find it (I usually get at least a pound at a time).
 The ginger/sugar mush I make with it will last awhile in my freezer.

 To make an easy ginger/sugar mix to store in the freezer for months, process the two ingredients in a blender, to a fine “slush”.
 Chop the fresh ginger into pieces (I don’t peel mine) and process with the sugar in blender, using: > 8 oz. or so fresh ginger root (about 6 large “fingers”) > 1 1/2 c. sugar

 Add to the mixture: > 2 c. filtered water